CyVerse-learning-materials/foss-2020/index.rst

 Expected outcomes:
 ------------------

-- Familiarity with productivity software for organizing your lab group, communications, and research
+- Become familiar with productivity software for organizing your lab group, communications, and research
-- How to scale out your computation from laptop to cloud and high performance computing (HPC) systems
+- Learn how to scale out your computation from laptop to cloud and high performance computing (HPC) systems
-- How to manage data for open science and reproducibility
+- Learn how to manage data for open science and reproducibility

+By working through an example project relevant to their interests, participants will practice open science skills using CyVerse, GitHub, R or Python, and other resources.
+At the end of the week, students will present a plan for how to integrate open science into their labs.

 .. toctree::
    :maxdepth: 1

-   FOSS 2019 Home <self>
+   FOSS 2020 Home <self>

 .. toctree::
    :maxdepth: 1